Tropical Storm Alberto (2018): United States

 West of the storm's landfall, Alberto flooded coastal areas of Alabama, Mississippi and Louisiana as the storm moved ashore.
 High winds caused localized tree damage in southeastern Alabama.
 The storm's outer rainbands spawned an EF0 tornado near Cameron, South Carolina.
 The tornado was on the ground for 0.3 miles (0.48 km) and had winds reaching at least 80 mph (130 km/h), strong enough to lift trees, damage crops, and cause minor structural damage.
 The heaviest rainfall occurred east of the storm's path.
 The highest rainfall in the United States was 12.30 in, recorded near Helen, Georgia.
 Farther northeast, Jonas Ridge, North Carolina recorded 12.21 in of rainfall.
 Intense precipitation in western North Carolina caused flooding along several rivers.
 The Catawba River near Pleasant Garden, North Carolina crested at 15.7 ft, nearly 5 ft above flood stage.
 Heavy rainfall triggered mudslides along the Blue Ridge Mountains, and caused numerous waterways to exceed their banks.
 Flooding closed more than 40 roads in western North Carolina.
 Concern about the failure of the Lake Tahoma Dam led to the evacuation of 2,000 people until the structure was considered safe.
+A flash flood emergency was also issued in the area.
 Flooding also occurred in parts of Georgia, Kentucky, South Carolina, Tennessee, and Virginia.
 Farther inland, Alberto spawned two weak tornadoes, one near Marseilles, Illinois, the other near Pleasant Hill, Ohio.
 The latter tornado damaged an outbuilding.
-In Illinois, heavy rainfall from the storm, combined with previois rains earlier on in the month, set records for the month of May in several cities, including Chicago.
+In Illinois, heavy rainfall from the storm, combined with previous rains earlier on in the month, set records for the month of May in several cities, including Chicago.